Yashaswini892/orangutan-technologies/README.md

-Please find the code i "code.js" file and the working of the code in the image attached.
+Please find the code in "code.js" file and the working of the code in the image attached along.
 To run this code, run the command "node code.js"